Not sure where to start, or...

 Q. Do you do video?

 A. We specialise in audio production.
-We can video a simple, one angle, unedited video that is suitable for auditions or to be edited later.
+We can video a simple, single camera, unedited video that is suitable for auditions or to be edited later.
 You are very welcome to bring your own video team to record your track.
 Let us know first though.
+Our rooms look terrific in video.
+We have useful video lighting for those who video their own sessions.

 Q. Can you remove the vocals from a track so that I can record with it?